mylescarey2019/Product-Management-System/UseCases-PsuedoCode.md

        user is prompted for:

-       1. "Enter Department Name"  - is validated, must be unique - user prompted to re-enter if not
+       1. "Enter Department Name"  - is validated, cannot be null - user prompted to re-enter if so
        2. "Enter Overhead Cost" - is validated, must be numeric > 0 - user prompted to re-enter if not
        3. Message showing new Deparment is shown: Department Id, Department Name, Overhead Cost
+       4. Validation - if department name already exists - transaction is cancelled
-       4. return to initial prompt
+   5. return to initial prompt

     4. Exit" - program exits to terminal

 ### Psuedo Code - details TBD